open-resources/physics_bank/content/public/007.Momentum and Impulse/Topic Outcome/KE_energy_momentum/KE_energy_momentum.md

 ## Part 1

-Which of the following statements is/are true?
+Which of the following statements is true?

 ### Answer Section